 Tankless water heaters have become increasingly popular for homeowners around the globe.
 Hyper-efficient, long-lasting, and conveniently sized, tankless water heaters greatly reduce the amount of energy consumed by your household each day.
 However, the lifespan and performance of a tankless water heater are dramatically affected by the quality of the incoming water.
 Scale, a prime enemy of all appliances, can choke the heating element and prematurely destroy the unit.
 Sediment build-ups can clog the system and cripple the unit’s efficiency.
 A tankless water heater filter preserves the lifespan of your heater by guarding the unit against mineral build-up and sediment and protecting the heater from damage.

-Tankless water heaters heat water up directly and only when it is needed.
-They don’t require bulky storage tanks and use far less energy than their traditional counterparts.
-When you turn on your shower to step into a steaming, relaxing shower, a sensor in the tankless water heater is alerted that there is a demand for hot water.
+Tankless water heaters heat water directly only when it is needed.
+They do not require bulky storage tanks and use far less energy than their traditional counterparts.
+When a hot water faucet is turned on, a sensor in the tankless water heater is alerted there is a demand for hot water.
 An electric heating coil or gas burner ignites, and the heat is transferred to the water circulating through the pipes in the heater.
 These powerful heating elements elevate the temperature of the water rapidly.
+The water then enters a mixing valve, where cold water is added to the water to regulate the water’s scalding temperature.
+Upon exiting the heater, the water passes through a second sensor.
+This temperature sensor reads if the water is too hot (or not hot enough) and adjusts the internal elements accordingly.
+The water is then distributed into the home’s plumbing and exits out of the fixture.
+This operation means tankless water heaters only use energy when hot water is demanded.

 How much does a tankless water heater cost?